AccumulateNetwork/accumulate/README.md

 unbalance the BPT, we can refactor the Patricia Tree using any of these methods, and do so over time (reorganizing only parts of the BFT at a time).

-We have two entry types in the BPT:
+We have three entry types in the BPT:
 * Node -- Node entries are used to organize the tree.
 They have a left path and a right path, and exist at a height in the BPT.
 The Height is used to consider a particular bit in the BPT.
 The Left path is taken if the key